Winchelsea railway station

-Winchelsea railway station is a railway station in East Sussex, England.
-It is about 1 km from Winchelsea and is actually in the neighbouring parish of Udimore.
-It is on the Marshlink line 15 km north east of Hastings, and train services are provided by Southern.
-The station originally had two platforms, but in 1979, the line was singled and only the up platform is now in use.
+Winchelsea railway station serves the town of Winchelsea, in East Sussex, England.
+It lies 1 km from the town and is actually in the neighbouring parish of Udimore.
+The station is on the Marshlink line, 15 km north-east of Hastings; services are provided by Southern.
+The station originally had two platforms but, in 1979, the line was singled and only the up platform is now in use.
 The former down platform and station building are now converted to a private house.